Sudoeste de Portugal

 Faro – Aljezur: 108 km

-This is the most direct way to get to any point on the Rota Vicentina.
-The Rede de Expressos bus company has comfortable buses with free wi-fi, the only downside being the journey along kilometers of windy roads and spending 1-2 hours more than in your own car.
+This is the most direct way to reach Rota Vicentina.
+Rede Expressos operates comfortable buses with free wi-fi; the only drawback is that routes occasionally follow winding roads and the journey time can be 1-2 hours longer than by car.

 Rodoviária do Alentejo